Riizade/Homebrew-Garbage/talents.md

 Sneak Attack
 -----
-**Cost**: None
+**Cost**: 1 talent point

-On the first round of combat, you may make a melee attack against any enemy combatant, regardless of range.
+On the first round of combat, you may make a melee attack against any enemy combatant, regardless of range, with a +3 bonus to your roll.

 Undead Flesh
 -----
-**Cost**: None
+**Cost**: 2 talent points

 You do not need to eat, sleep or breathe.